· 3 min read

 A Colonial Inheritance on a Bakery Roll

-Saté is Javanese in origin, shaped over centuries by outside influences that arrived with traders: grilled-meat techniques carried by Arab and Indian Muslim merchants, the kebab idea reworked with local marinades, and finally the New World peanut that gave the accompanying sauce its character.
-By the time European colonial writers were describing Indonesian street food in the nineteenth century, skewered saté with a peanut-based sauce was already an established part of the cooking of the islands.
+Saté took its shape in Java over centuries, drawing on grilled-meat techniques that arrived with Arab and Indian Muslim traders and, eventually, the imported peanut that gave the accompanying sauce its character.
+By the time European writers were describing Indonesian street food in the nineteenth century, skewered saté with a peanut-based sauce was already settled cooking across the islands.

 Read next